DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 Cycle 9–10 weeks (seed to harvest) Fixed clock.
 Early mistakes don’t delay yield—they cap it permanently.

 Yield ~400–500 g/m² Dialled runs hit the top end.
-Miss early and you’re leaving ~20–30% behind.
+Hesitation early can quietly leave ~20–30% behind.

 💥 Matty’s Top Tip: Lock your system by Day 21 and stop “fixing” things.
 Autos don’t recover—they just finish smaller.